FalsoMoralista/Continentality/README.md

   <img src="/Plots/data.png">
 </p>

-###  It is quite straightforward to see that to learn the task accurately means, in someway, to check the hypothesis that average temperatures can be inferred from lat, long and altitude, but another aspect that we wanted to verify was whether prediction precision correlated with the distance to the nearest climate station for the cities in which the data was absent.
+###  It is quite straightforward to see that to learn the task accurately means, in someway, to verify the hypothesis that average temperatures can be inferred from lat, long and altitude, but another aspect that we wanted to verify (empirically) was whether prediction precision correlated with the distance to the nearest climate station for the cities in which the data was absent.

 > The figure below demonstrates the dataset coverage in terms of cities in which data was available.
 We can see a plot of the average temperatures for the year of 2019.
 <p align="">